-Mexican bamboo, Japanese fleeceflower, giant knotweed, Huzhang.
+Mexican bamboo, Japanese fleece flower, giant knotweed, Huzhang.

 In China, the root was used medicinally to treat menstrual and postpartum difficulties.
 In recent years, the Chinese have been using huzhang in the treatment of burns and acute viral hepatitis with considerable success.
 Researchers have found that some of its chemical components have antibacterial, antiviral, liver protectant and antioxidant effects.
-The unique broad, traditional and modern properties which include detoxicant, anti-burn, wound healing, astringent, antimicrobial and antioxidant, have been utilized in skin care cosmetics and environmental products.
+The unique broad, traditional and modern properties which include detoxicant, anti-burn, wound healing, astringent, antimicrobial and antioxidant, have been utilised in skin care cosmetics and environmental products.

 Antioxidant, anti-inflammatory, antitumour, antiageing.

 To slow the ageing process, cardiovascular disease prevention, cancer prevention, osteoarthritis, constipation, Leukopaenia, tonsillitis, rheumatoid arthritis, Metabolic syndrome X.